Symbolic Reduction of Multi-loop Feynman Integrals via Generating Functions: Generating Functions for Feynman integrals

+From \eref{lesson-1-1-1a}, one can see the role of operators in the recurrence relation is largely fixed by the combination $\vec{o} \equiv \vec{b} - \vec{a}$, which is called the {\bf index} of the operator.
+Similarly, we define the {\bf degree} of an operator as $|\vec{o}|\equiv \sum_{i=1}^N (\vec{o})_i$, which relates to the degree of lattice points via \eref{lesson-1-1-1a}.
+Furthermore, we call an equation of degree $M$, if it contains operators with the highest degree $M$.
+For an operator with more than one terms of the highest degree, the unique leading term would be defined in the next section for the Module II.

-Within this framework, the goal of symbolic reduction is transformed into an algebraic problem: expressing a higher-degree operator as a linear combination of lower-degree operators, using the DEs derived from the fundamental IBP relations.
-The primary objective of this work is to develop a systematic algorithm to achieve this task.
+The mapping between \eref{lesson-1-1-1} and \eref{lesson-1-1-1a} enables the reduction of Feynman integrals, i.e., obtaining coefficients of higher-degree lattice points in \eref{Idea-1-5-2}, becomes a problem to reduce a higher-degree operator as a linear combination of lower-degree operators using the DEs.
+The primary objective of this work is to develop a systematic algorithm to solve this task.

+In the classic work \cite{Smirnov:2005ky}, IBP reduction was reformulated as an operator reduction problem and solved via Gr\"obner basis.
+In this work, we emphasize that Gr\"obner basis is not used for reducing operators.